AriFordsham/GHCWiki/records/declared-overloaded-record-fields/implementors-view.md

 ### Representation hiding/import/export

-See the discussion under [Application Programmer's view](records/declared-overloaded-record-fields#application-programmer's-view) and [No Mono Record Fields](records/declared-overloaded-record-fields/no-mono-record-fields).
+See the discussion under [Application Programmer's view Import/Export](records/declared-overloaded-record-fields#import/export-and-representation-hiding)  and [No Mono Record Fields](records/declared-overloaded-record-fields/no-mono-record-fields).
 When import/exporting do we need to also export the Proxy_type?
 If not exported, update syntax cannot be desuggarred to use it.)

+See also the attached `DORF Prototype Importing 29Feb2012.lhs`, which selectively imports some fieldLabels, and declares local versions of others.
+This shows that within a single record decl:

+1. You can create fields that share Labels with imports.
+1. You can create fields that don't share, even with the same Label name.

+> >
+> > (That is, the module system continues to control the namespace.)

+1. You can prevent using the wrong field selector with the wrong record type,

+> >
+> > even if they have the same Label name.

+(Apologies for labouring the point: it seems to be widely mis-understood, and it's a point of difference compared to SORF.)

 ### Should application programmers declare instances for `Has/set`?